Drums! What You Need to Know and Bring-

 First off I have to let you know that drums are probably my favorite part of the recording process and to me the most important thing to get right.
 A poorly recorded drum sound or bad sounding kit will not yield a professional polished recording.
 That being said it is recommended to the highest degree that you invest in your drum sound and follow these guidelines if able-

-In almost all situations you will bring your own kit.
-The reason being is that brand new heads on all drums before recording is a must!
+If you would like to use the kit there is $45 cost to use the kit only because we will be purchasing new drum heads for your session.
+The reason being is that new heads on all drums before recording is a must!
 You cannot put a bad drum sound into the mics and get an incredible sound out even with the most expensive gear in the world.
 It is important that we capture the sound correctly at the source.

 New drum heads are the key to achieving a pro sound.
 New heads are louder and brighter.
 Brighter drums mean less eq, meaning less cymbal bleed and an overall much better drum sound.
 Louder drums mean less cymbal bleed into the close mics and less cymbal bleed means we can actually use your real drum sounds instead of relying on sample replacement.

-To drive that home a little further and in my experience, I would much rather record a $600 drum kit with brand new heads than a $6,000 drum Kit with old heads.
+To drive that home a little further and in my experience, I would much rather record a $1000 drum kit with brand new heads than a $5,000 drum Kit with old heads, however if you have both the quality is going to be Extreme!
 One other point worth noting is that in "the big leagues" they will replace drum heads after recording just 1 song and professional touring bands replace their heads every night before each show.
 Now I will say- that can be a little overboard depending on your budget.
 But hopefully it will illustrate a little better as to why new heads are so important.
 The difference in sound really is astronomical.

 Now I hear you, purchasing and replacing drum heads is by no means cheap or convenient.
 If you are on a tight budget at the very minimum replace all the batter heads and leave your resonant heads (Unless they are over a year old).
 But the difference is one you will be grateful for in the long run plus you'll have an awesome sounding drum kit to keep playing in the months to come.